MicrosoftDocs/win32/desktop-src/FileIO/naming-a-file.md

 ---
-description: All file systems supported by Windows use the concept of files and directories to access data stored on a disk or device. ms.assetid: 121cd5b2-e6fd-4eb4-99b4-b652d27b53e8
+description: The file systems supported by Windows use the concept of files and directories to access data stored on a disk or device. ms.assetid: 121cd5b2-e6fd-4eb4-99b4-b652d27b53e8
-title: Naming Files, Paths, and Namespaces ms.topic: article ms.date: 02/26/2024
+title: Naming Files, Paths, and Namespaces ms.topic: article ms.date: 08/28/2024
 ---

 # Naming Files, Paths, and Namespaces

-All file systems supported by Windows use the concept of files and directories to access data stored on a disk or device.
-Windows developers working with the Windows APIs for file and device I/O should understand the various rules, conventions, and limitations of names for files and directories.
+The file systems supported by Windows use the concept of files and directories to access data stored on a disk or device.
+Windows developers working with the Windows APIs for file and device I/O should understand the rules, conventions, and limitations of names for files and directories.

 Data can be accessed from disks, devices, and network shares using file I/O APIs.
 Files and directories, along with namespaces, are part of the concept of a path, which is a string representation of where to get the data regardless if it's from a disk or a device or a network connection for a specific operation.